NicoGrassetto/citronetto/README.md

 - [ ] Individual pomodoro timers.
 - [ ] Add an audio alert for the pomo timer.
 - [ ] Pomodoro timer: The bot will show the timer in the title of the study room and play a sound at the start and end of each session.
+- [ ] Whoever joins a pomo session will get notified whenever there's a break and will get a reward once the session is done.
 ### 🗒 Todo list system
 - [ ] Privacy mode for the todo list.
 - [ ] Private / public reminder for a task.
 - [ ] Rather than an embed message for the todo list, make one using canvas and display the final image through an embed
+- [ ] Allow the user to modify a message in the todo list.
 ### 🎙 Server channels
 - [ ] Camera-only channels.
 - [ ] Channel to find a study buddy (in case you are not automatically matched) using a recommender system.